Oblasts of the Soviet Union

 The oblasts of the Soviet Union were second-level administrative units of the Soviet Union, and first-level entities of the republics of the Soviet Union.

 Terminology

 Oblast is a Slavic term that exists in the Russian language.
-Russian was official in all republics.
+Russian was official in all republics along with national languages of other republics.

 By location

 Baltic region

 In the 1950s there were 10 oblasts in the three Baltic republics.